Prajwal-Prathiksh/git-tutorial/README.md

 # git-tutorial
-What the hell is git?!
-This repo aims to give you a very brief &amp; cursory answer to that :)
+The heck is git?!
+This repo aims to give you a very brief & cursory answer to that burning question, while showing you why you should care about it 🙂